 For employers with fewer than 20 employees, Medicare coverage is primary for employees age 65 or older.
 Those employees should enroll in Medicare.
 Failure to enroll will trigger higher Medicare premium penalties in the future.

-For employers with more than 20 employees, Medicare coverage is secondary for employees age 65 or older, and the company’s health insurance plan is primary.
+For employers with 20 or more employees, Medicare coverage is secondary for employees age 65 or older, and the company’s health insurance plan is primary.
 Those employees may choose not to enroll in Medicare while still employed, and not suffer future premium penalties.
 Please note that employers in the 20-plus employee category cannot offer any financial or other incentive for a Medicare-entitled person (employee or spouse) not to enroll or to terminate enrollment under a group health plan.